-Asynchronous I/O on linux
+Asynchronous I/O and event notification on linux

 Updated 15/6/2008: Added proper introduction, general cleanups, made the problems with POSIX AIO clearer.